You have questions. We have answers.

 - What type of scholarships/discounts does Augsburg offer?
 Augsburg offers various scholarships such as the Business Partnership Grant, AmeriCorps, Phi Theta Kappa, and Military Discounts.

-The baccalaureate degree in nursing at Augsburg College is accredited by the Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 530, Washington, DC 20036, 202-887-6791.
+The baccalaureate degree in nursing at Augsburg University is accredited by the Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 530, Washington, DC 20036, 202-887-6791.
 Graduates of the program are eligible to apply for a public health nurse registration certificate through the Minnesota State Board of Nursing.